The Internet is full of mixed messages about alcohol.

 Drinking patterns are also important.
 Binge drinking is a form of alcohol abuse and can cause harm.

-Bottom Line: Moderate drinking is defined as 1 "standard drink" per day for women, and 2 drinks for men.
+Summary Moderate drinking is defined as one standard drink per day for women and two for men.

-At the end of the day, the health effects of alcohol range from a positive impact on your wellbeing to a health catastrophe.
+At the end of the day, the effects of alcohol range from a positive impact on your wellbeing to a health catastrophe.

 On the other hand, alcohol abuse and alcohol addiction are linked to severe negative effects on both physical and mental health.

-However, if you tend to drink excessively, or alcohol causes problems in your life, then consider avoiding it as much as possible.
+However, if you tend to drink excessively or notice that alcohol causes problems in your life, you should avoid it as much as possible.